gauravssnl/gauravssnl.github.io/content/blog/wordpress/sinjector-v2-3-python-script-with-payload-support-and-how-to-use-it-with-ssh-tunnel-for-free-internet.md

 Slug: sinjector-v2-3-python-script-with-payload-support-and-how-to-use-it-with-ssh-tunnel-for-free-internet
 Status: published

-Hello everyone.Now,I would like to share **SInjector** Python Script which supports SSH and VPN  with Payload feature(like HTTP Injector,eProxy,KPN Tunnel). **SInjector** Python Script can be used for free internet tricks with SSH or VPN Tunneling.Free Internet with Online privacy.I would like to thank it's developer **RedFox** who developed this script.Many have been searching Python script which works similar to apps like  **HTTP Injector** ,**eProxy** ,**KPN Tunnel  **the search finally ends with **SInjector** .
+Hello everyone.Now,I would like to share **SInjector** Python Script which supports SSH and VPN  with Payload feature(like HTTP Injector,eProxy,KPN Tunnel). **SInjector** Python Script can be used for free internet tricks with SSH or VPN Tunneling.Free Internet with Online privacy.I would like to thank it's developer **RedFox** who developed this script.Many have been searching Python script which works similar to apps like  **HTTP Injector** ,**eProxy** ,**KPN Tunnel** and the search finally ends with **SInjector** .

 I will share how to configure/set SInjector Python Script to use SSH & for free internet.